-The 12 exams (after dropping one) will be worth 5% of the course grade each.
-Class participation will be worth 10% of the course grade, to be based on attendance (which will be checked at random).
-The final exam will be worth 30% of the course grade.
+The 13 exams (after dropping one) will be worth 5% of the course grade each.
+Class participation will be worth 10% of the course grade, to be based on attendance (which will be checked, using magic, when you least expect it).
+The final exam will be worth 25% of the course grade.
 All grades will be normalized to lie between 50% (blank but present) and 100% (perfect score).
 Missing grades will still be 0%.
 The grading policy is as follows: